st93642/Ollama-local-wrapper/README.md

 Each entry should have at least a `name` field, and can optionally include `description`, `tags`, `family`, and `parameter_size`.

+## Installed models + deleting models

+The sidebar includes an **Installed models** panel that lists your local models as reported by Ollama (`GET /api/tags`).

+- The currently selected model is labeled **Active**.
+- Each installed model has a 🗑 delete action.

+### Safe removal workflow

+1. **Stop generation first**
+   - If a response is currently streaming, click **Stop**.
+   - Model deletion is blocked while streaming to avoid breaking an active chat.
+2. In **Installed models**, click 🗑 next to the model and confirm the prompt.

+Under the hood, the app calls `DELETE /api/delete` (falling back to `POST /api/delete` on older Ollama builds), then refreshes the model list automatically.

+If you delete the currently selected model, the app will clear the active model selection and you’ll need to choose another model before sending the next message.

 ## Troubleshooting

 ### “No models found”